openvinotoolkit/open_model_zoo/CONTRIBUTING.md

 -    `-d "<device>"`            Optional.
 Target device for model inference.
 Default is CPU.
 -    `-no_show`                 Optional.
 Do not visualize inference results.

+> Note: For Python is preferable to use `-` instead of `_` as word separators (e.g. `-no-show`)

 Also you can add any other necessary parameters.

+If you adding new demo, please provide auto-testing support too:
+- add demo launch parameters in [demos/tests/cases.py](demos/tests/cases.py)
+- prepare list of input images in [demos/tests/image_sequences.py](demos/tests/image_sequences.py)

 *After this step you'll get **demo** for your model (if no demo was available)*